A multi-petabyte scale service for networked based storage.

 The CASS approach to security is simple.
 The default is zero access.
 Services are made available to specific users, hosts and networks on an as needed basis.
 It is up to the user to determine how restrictive access should be with the understanding that they are taking responsibility for the access permitted to their CASS storage endpoint.
 Beyond this CASS is physically located in secure data centers on the UCLA campus which are monitored 24 hours a day.

-- Storage is sold in units of a terabyte (TB*) for a period of 1 – 5 years.
+- Storage is sold in units of a terabyte (TB*) for a period of one year.